caophuocthanh/caophuocthanh/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on MapleLabs Viet Nam
-- 🌱 I’m currently learning mobile app by Swift and backend by Nodejs.
-Have a passion for Objective-C, Swift, C, Javascript, and other opensources.
-In my first iOS job which I make Tweak, Daemon, tools for iOS jailbreak with name intelmobi.com at IAV Technology.
+- 🌱 I’m currently learning mobile apps by Swift and backend by Nodejs.
+Have a passion for Objective-C, Swift, C, Javascript, and other open sources.
+In my first iOS job I make Tweak, Daemon, and tools for iOS jailbreak with the name intelmobi.com at IAV Technology.

 - 📫 How to reach me: caophuocthanh@gmail.com
 - 👋 LinkedIn: https://www.linkedin.com/in/caophuocthanh